NickColley/design-of-forms/src/evolving-a-design/the-layout-and-style-of-the-form/index.md

 <figure>

 ![Table with three columns.
-Column 1 has title "Ms. Mrs. Miss.".
+Column 1 has title “Ms. Mrs. Miss.”.
-Column 2 has title "Christian Names".
+Column 2 has title “Christian Names”.
-Column 3 has title "Surname" with "Continuation" above it.]({{ page.url }}12.jpg)
+Column 3 has title “Surname” with “Continuation” above it.]({{ page.url }}12.jpg)

 <figcaption>The printed word ‘Continuation’ distracts the eye from the surname entry and could have been placed elsewhere, away from the reference panel
 </figcaption>